Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/Distributed Governance Implementation Plan.md

 - Check remaining time available note the rough time of a third and move to agenda items

 ### Divergent period (T/3mins)
-- Explore / Generate
+- Element: Explore / Generate
 	- Involved discussion around the projects that can be broadly be considered 'epics'
 - Time keeper senses the room an elects to move things on or keep an eye on the time for an appropriate moment

 ### Emergent period (T/3mins)
+Element: Translate / Deepen
-- Discussion around the nuance of these larger 'epics' around the liminal  domain it might reside in.
+- Discussion around the nuance of these larger 'epics' around the liminal space between domain that it occupies.
 - Time keeper senses the room an elects to move things on or keep an eye on the time for an appropriate moment

 ### Convergent period (T/3mins)